barr-israel/barrcodes/content/posts/1brc_part2/index.md

 Time (mean ± σ):     212.0 ms ±   2.3 ms    [User: 0.4 ms, System: 1.6 ms]
 Range (min … max):   209.7 ms … 221.4 ms    50 runs
 ```

+## Failed Optimization

+Like in the previous part, some of my attempts to improve the performance did not succeed:

+- Pinning the threads to cores only caused performance to decrease significantly.
+- I tried to incorporate prefetching into the code by prefetching the lookup table and the hash table indexes in one iteration and actually accessing them in the next iteration, but despite reducing the L1 miss rate from 11% to 0.7%, the run time and the `tma_l1_bound` metric did not measurably improve.

 ## Summary